-It is expected that the Cronulla Sutherland Leagues Club residential and retail neighbourhood will act as a catalyst to bring forward the initiation of new local bus routes servicing the site and the broader community by providing a new destination for public transport.
-Substantial improvements to existing bus stops are proposed as part of this Concept Plan scheme which will facilitate the creation of a new frequent and reliable public bus service.
+It is expected that the Cronulla Sutherland Leagues town centre will act as a catalyst to bring forward the initiation of new local bus routes servicing the site and the broader community by providing a new destination for public transport.
+Substantial improvements to existing bus stops are proposed as part of this

+Concept Plan scheme which will facilitate the creation of a new frequent and reliable public bus service.